HRAhvanouee/AML2AAS/README.md

 This repository contains the implementation and supplementary materials for the paper:

 **"Towards Interoperable Automation Engineering: Mapping AutomationML to AAS Submodels"**
-Hesam Rezaee Ahvanouee, Franz Christopher Kunze, Alexander Fay — Ruhr-University Bochum Julian Rahm — EPLAN GmbH & Co.
+Hesam Rezaee Ahvanouee, Franz Christopher Kunze, Alexander Fay — Ruhr-University Bochum and Julian Rahm — EPLAN GmbH & Co.
 KG

 The project introduces a middleware solution that maps **AutomationML (AML)** project descriptions to **Asset Administration Shell (AAS)** submodels, particularly focusing on the **Automation Engineering Submodel** as defined by the Industrial Digital Twin Association (IDTA).